 Just because anyone can register for an Amazon seller account doesn’t mean they’ll be successful at it, or that it’s even the right marketplace for them to sell on.
 This post takes a look at the pros and cons of the various Amazon business models so you can decide what the best fit for you is.

 1. Amazon Private Label

-When you sell as a private label, you’re purchasing items in bulk from a vendor or manufacturer and putting your own brand on it.
+When you sell as Amazon private label, you’re purchasing items in bulk from a vendor or manufacturer and putting your own brand on it.
 They’re usually generic items that look different from major brands, so you likely won’t mistake them for big-name pieces.
 Think of items like baby food, snacks, men’s and women’s clothing, home décor and more.

 - You can imprint your own decisions and style on the product and brand.

 - You get to decide how much to order or produce instead of being beholden to a company’s decisions.

 - You don’t have to pay brand name prices, so you can compete with lower prices and win more customers.